BinariesGoalls/Project-Survey-Data/README.md

 ### 4.4 Load into Azure Synapse Analytics

-The transformed data is loaded into Azure Synapse Analytics, preparing it for structured analysis.
+The transformed data, stored as .parquet files, is loaded into Azure Synapse Analytics,  making the data ready for analytical operations.

 ![Azure Synapse Analytics](./imgs/image2.png)